Leander Starr Jameson: Early life and family

-Leander Starr Jameson was born at Stranraer, Wigtownshire (now part of Dumfries and Galloway), a great-nephew of Professor Robert Jameson, Regius Professor of Natural History at the University of Edinburgh.
+Leander Starr Jameson was born at Stranraer, Wigtownshire (now part of Dumfries and Galloway), a great-nephew of Robert Jameson, Regius Professor of Natural History at the University of Edinburgh.
 Fort's biography of Jameson notes that Starr's "chief Gamaliel, however, was a Professor Grant, a man of advanced age, who had been a pupil of his great-uncle, the Professor of Natural History at Edinburgh."

 Robert William Jameson started his career as an advocate in Edinburgh, and was Writer to the Signet, before becoming a playwright, published poet and editor of The Wigtownshire Free Press.
 A radical and reformist, he was the author of the dramatic poem Nimrod (1848) and Timoleon, a tragedy in five acts informed by the anti-slavery movement.
 Timoleon was performed at the Adelphi Theatre in Edinburgh in 1852, and ran to a second edition.
 In due course, the Jameson family moved to London, living in Chelsea and Kensington.
 Leander Starr Jameson went to the Godolphin School in Hammersmith, where he did well in both lessons and games prior to his university education.

 Leander was educated for the medical profession at University College Hospital, London, for which he passed his entrance examinations in January 1870.
 He distinguished himself as a medical student, becoming a Gold Medallist in materia medica.
 After qualifying as a doctor, he was made Resident Medical Officer at University College Hospital (M.R.C.S.
 1875; M.D.
 1877).
 After acting as house physician, house surgeon and demonstrator of anatomy, and showing promise of a successful professional career in London, his health broke down from overwork in 1878, and he went out to South Africa and settled down in practice at Kimberley.
 There he rapidly acquired a great reputation as a medical man, and, besides numbering President Kruger and the Matabele chief Lobengula among his patients, came much into contact with Cecil Rhodes.